fasiha/curtiz/README.md

 > ◊ is a lozenge.
 On macOS US English keyboard, it is `option-shift-v`; on other operating systems and phones, I set up an auto-converter that translates something like "loz" to ◊.
 I use this symbol with much admiration for [Pollen](https://docs.racket-lang.org/pollen/pollen-command-syntax.html#%28part._the-lozenge%29).

+After you finish learning a sentence, Curtiz lets you specify a multiplier to scale its initial guess about this fact's half-life in your memory, which is 15 minutes.
+If you learn a hard sentence that you're not confident about, feel free to enter "0.5" or something less than 1 (the default).
+If you're confident you will remember the sentence, feel fre to enter a number bigger than 1.
+Entering "10" for example will set the sentence's memory half-life to 2.5 hours: fifteen minutes times ten.
+This is a fancy feature of [Ebisu](https://fasiha.github.io/ebisu/)!

 If you actually ran the command above, you might notice that Curtiz has modified your copy of this README.md.
 It has added a Markdown bullet under the header above, something like `- ◊Ebisu1 `, followed by a date and several numbers.
 [Ebisu](https://fasiha.github.io/ebisu/) is the statistical scheduler that Curtiz uses to know what flashcards to review and when; the numbers are Ebisu "models" that track your memory of this flashcard (the reading, translation, and kanji are all separate "flashcards").

 > If you don't yet know hiragana, head on over to [Naurvir's Memrise Hiragana course](https://www.memrise.com/course/43833/hiragana-2/) and you'll have it in a couple of days.
 Seriously, don't delay: Memrise's emphasis on visual mnemonics make it child's play to memorize the hiragana and [katakana](https://www.memrise.com/course/43875/katakana-2/).
 (Though, it's better to learn the katakana *from* the hiragana, instead of learning both from English or your native language.
 Try to find a course that teaches katakana from the hiragana.)